SkylineCommunications/dataminer-docs-connectors/connector/doc/Linux_Platform.md

 ## SNMP OIDs Implemented

-> [!Note]
+> [!NOTE]
-> The following list include OIDs that are monitored by default when creating the element.
+> The following list includes OIDs that are monitored by default when the element is created.

 |Parameter Name|SNMP Parameter Name (MIB File)|SNMP OID|MIB File|
 |--------------|------------------------------|--------|--------|